 “As the Matriarch teaches, ‘Everyone has their own way.’
 We will respect their way of life, and give aid where needed.”

 Tekakwitha cleared her throat in disgust.
 She looked at him with narrowed eyes, and almost spat, “You grow rich from trade, and yet do nothing to help the poor of the world.
-The Scottish have already invited the Aztecs in to help maintain order.
+The Scout-tish have already invited the Aztecs in to help maintain order.
 Once the Aztecs move North from their holdings in Spain they will be a danger to all our holdings there.
 The Zulu should have never agreed to granting the Islands independence before they are ready.”

 Toklo looked away then forced himself to meet her eyes.
 It still unsettled him to see women with faces bare of the tattoos that were their right.
 One would think that after all his time dealing with those outside of the Matriarch he would be use to bare faced women by now, but it had always made him uncomfortable.
 He was at heart old fashion like that.

-He took a moment to appreciate her well cut buckskin almost invisible under the necklaces of bead, and her broad thick belt of purple.
+He took a moment to appreciate her well cut buckskin cloth almost invisible under the necklaces of bead, and her broad thick belt of purple.
 The entire endeavor was colorful and garish compared to Toklo’s own simple seal skin top and pants with clan designs burned and brushed into the skin.
 He slipped his eyes back up to her naked face.

 “You know as well as I do, that the Aztecs will not be happy with merely helping, they have often used the Columbus Myth to claim rights over all of Europe.
-Their hold on Spain has only strengthened in the last generation.
+Their hold on Span has only strengthened in the last generation.
 They will not grow by invitation as our nations do.”

 Toklo almost laughed at Tekakwitha’s attempt at connection.
 He looked her full in the face.
 Her hard planed visage barely had a wrinkle on her unmarked face, yet he knew her age was close to his own.
 He knew she would give up as little in this discussion as he.
-He could not help but tweak her though, “Yes because the French King was so open to bowing to his Republic Fathers”
+He could not help but tweak her though, “Yes because the Fran-ces King was so open to bowing to his Republic Fathers”

 Toklo did not add that their growth along the Eastern Coast had not always been the peaceful acceptance of democracy the Republic claimed, there was only so much he could dare.